-Walter’s parents were Francis Jerome, born on 14 October 1851 and Lucy (Willing) Evans, born on 6 May 1861.
+Francis Jerome, born on 14 October 1851 and Lucy (Willing) Evans, born on 6 May 1861 are the father and mother of the Evans Family.
 It looks like Jerome was born in Salisbury to William F. and Sally Evans, but the family soon moved to Baltimore where William was a tanner and Jerome himself was apprenticed to a blacksmith.

 Lucy and the Willing family lived in the Tyaskin District in Wicomico County.
 Her dad was John Littleton Willing (actually called Littleton, we think), and his wife was Hester.
 He seems to have had various jobs both on and off a farm.
 We don’t have a marriage date for Francis Jerome and Lucy, but by the 1880 census they are indeed married, and have moved in with her (Lucy’s) family in Tyaskin.
 Jerome is listed as an oysterman.